Todd2112/My-Portfolio/README.md

 This portfolio showcases **proof-of-concept projects** demonstrating real-world AI, adaptive LLM, and intelligent software solutions.

 Our work emphasizes **offline deployment, privacy, and adaptive AI** that is trained to work for your specific business context — **no cloud dependencies, no subscription fees, no prompt engineering guesswork**.

+Of course, Sam Altman, Elon Musk, Mark Zuckerberg, and others are promoting their AI platforms as must-have solutions.
+They are the ultimate salespeople for their products — designed to generate recurring revenue — not to optimize your business, protect your data, or solve your specific challenges.
+We take a different approach: building AI that works for you, locally, privately, and tailored to your needs.

 > Unlike generalized LLMs such as ChatGPT or other SaaS AI tools, our solutions do **not store or reuse your data**, do not require constant subscription fees, and **do not force you to coax the AI with complicated prompts**.
 Generalized LLMs are designed to generalize across millions of users, so they are inherently **inefficient for any one business**, prone to hallucinations, and **costly for continuous, high-volume use**.